biosfood/schrodinger/src/article/main.md

 ### Known properties of traditional waves

 In quantum mechanics, particles are assumed to be governed by a wave function.
-[Louis- de-Broglie](https://de.wikipedia.org/wiki/Louis_de_Broglie) postulated that matter waves should have the same wavelength as photons, whose wavelength depends on their respective impulse:
+[Louis-de-Broglie](https://de.wikipedia.org/wiki/Louis_de_Broglie) postulated that matter waves should have the same wavelength as photons, whose wavelength depends on their respective impulse:

 $$\lambda = \frac{h}{p} = \frac{h}{m*v} $$